Yadentra/Yadentra/README.md

-# [Yadentra] - Software Engineer
+# Yadentra - Software Engineer
 👋  Welcome!
-I'm Yade, a software engineer with a passion for building innovative solutions, particularly in the construction and technology space.
+I'm Yadentra, a software engineer with a passion for building innovative solutions, particularly in the construction and technology space.
 ## My Focus: Construction & Technology
 I'm deeply interested in combining my software engineering skills with the practical needs of the construction industry.
 I believe technology can play a crucial role in streamlining workflows, enhancing efficiency, and improving safety on construction projects.
 ## Current Projects: